-- "The firm's reputation for bankruptcy work is inextricably linked with that of its star individual, the 'sharp and practical' Norman Pernick.
-A 'superior strategist,' Pernick was lauded by peers for his 'solid client relationships' and ability to 'drive a deal.’ " 2003 Edition.

-Norm was selected for inclusion in the 2017 Super Lawyers top 10 lawyers in Delaware.
-He has also been selected for inclusion in The Best Lawyers in America since 2006, and was chosen as the “Lawyer of the Year in 2014 and 2016 for Wilmington, DE Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.”
-He was chosen as Best Lawyer of the year in 2016, Wilmington, DE for Bankruptcy Litigation as well.
-He has also been awarded with an “AV Preeminent” rating in the Martindale-Hubbell Directory, and recently received the 2016 Judicial Edition AV Preeminent award from Martindale-Hubbell.
-See Award Methodology.

-Chief Judge Anthony Scirica, U.S. Court of Appeals for the Third Circuit, appointed Norm to serve on the 2005 Merit Selection Committee for Bankruptcy Judgeship Vacancies in the District of Delaware.
-The Supreme Court of the State of Delaware also selected Norm to serve as a member of the Delaware Board of Bar Examiners.
-He continues to be active in numerous professional organizations including the American Bankruptcy Institute, the American College of Bankruptcy, the Delaware State Bar Association Bankruptcy Law Section, the Delaware Bankruptcy Inns of Court, and the Delaware Pro Se Consumer Bankruptcy Initiative.
+The firm's reputation for bankruptcy work is inextricably linked with that of > its star individual, the 'sharp and practical' Norman Pernick.
+A 'superior > strategist,' Pernick was lauded by peers for his 'solid client relationships' > and ability to 'drive a deal.’ " 2003 Edition. > > Norm was selected for inclusion in the 2017 Super Lawyers top 10 lawyers in > Delaware.
+He has also been selected for inclusion in The Best Lawyers in America > since 2006, and was chosen as the “Lawyer of the Year in 2014 and 2016 for > Wilmington, DE Bankruptcy and Creditor Debtor Rights/Insolvency and > Reorganization Law.”
+He was chosen as Best Lawyer of the year in 2016, > Wilmington, DE for Bankruptcy Litigation as well.
+He has also been awarded with > a “AV Preeminent” rating in the Martindale-Hubbell Directory, and recently > received the 2016 Judicial Edition AV Preeminent award from Martindale-Hubbell. > See Award Methodology. > > Chief Judge Anthony Scirica, U.S. Court of Appeals for the Third Circuit, > appointed Norm to serve on the 2005 Merit Selection Committee for Bankruptcy > Judgeship Vacancies in the District of Delaware.
+The Supreme Court of the State > of Delaware also selected Norm to serve as a member of the Delaware Board of Bar > Examiners.
+He continues to be active in numerous professional organizations > including the American Bankruptcy Institute, the American College of Bankruptcy, > the Delaware State Bar Association Bankruptcy Law Section, the Delaware > Bankruptcy Inns of Court, and the Delaware Pro Se Consumer Bankruptcy > Initiative.